-If you have ever dreamed of experiencing the Carnival atmosphere in Rio De Janeiro then this is the show you'll never forget.
-ITS HOTTER THAN HOT!
+If you have ever dreamed of experiencing the Carnival atmosphere in Rio De Janeiro then this is the show you’ll never forget!

 This superb professional dance group brings Latin entertainment in the form of dance shows and Brazilian drums for all types of special occasions.
 The glamorous costumes adorning sexy men and women can offer shows of any size to accommodate your most intimate dinner to full scale theatre productions for any major event.